Everyone wants to figure out ways to save money on their workers’ comp policy. Why spend extra money if you don't have to?

 Therefore insurance companies will usually give a slight discount to businesses with a formal safety program.
 This is a written plan and can include daily and monthly safety meetings, tool box meetings, and constant review of OSHA protocols.

-A return to work program is to help injured workers ease back into the workforce.
+A return-to-work program helps injured workers ease back into the workforce.
 Even if they can’t do their regular job, and may have restrictions from their doctor, studies have shown that people who start working in some capacity, will recover faster and return to their full workload sooner and thus lower the cost of the claim for insurance companies.

 Studies have shown that people are five times more likely to hurt themselves at work when they are drunk or high.
 Crazy how high it is!
 Isn’t it?

-This basically compares you to your industry's average rate of claims.
-It shows if you have more or less injuries than your industry.
+This rate basically compares your business to your industry's average rate of claims.
+It shows if you have more or less injuries than your industry average.

-If you have more claims, it will increase your premium because you seem to be more prone to having injuries.
+If you have more claims, your premium will increase because you seem to be more prone to having injuries.

 However, if you have fewer claims than your industry average, the insurance company will give you a discount.
 This can make a big difference to your premiums so really pay attention to safety and try to do everything you can to avoid a situation where employees can get hurt.